Regeneron REGEN-COV (Ronapreve; casirivimab-imdevimab) Anti-SARS-CoV-2 Monoclonal Antibody For 2022

 For individuals in whom repeat dosing is determined to be appropriate for ongoing exposure to SARS-CoV-2 for longer than four weeks and who are not expected to mount an adequate immune response to complete SARS-CoV-2 vaccination, the initial dose is 600 mg of casirivimab and 600 mg of imdevimab by subcutaneous injection or intravenous infusion followed by subsequent repeat dosing of 300 mg of casirivimab and 300 mg of imdevimab by subcutaneous injection or intravenous infusion once every four weeks for the duration of ongoing exposure.

-The EMA's Committee for medicines for children issued its opinion on the Company's pediatric investigation plans for casirivimab and imdevimab on October 11, 2021, which describe how the medication should be developed and studied for use in children, in accordance with the accelerated timelines for COVID-19 medicines.
+The EMA's Committee for medicines issued its opinion on the Company's pediatric investigation plans for casirivimab and imdevimab on October 11, 2021, which describe how the medication should be developed and studied for use in children in accordance with the accelerated timelines for COVID-19 medicines.

 REGEN-COV is available in two distinct presentations: Dose pack bags: Dose pack bags will include a sufficient number of vials of casirivimab and imdevimab to prepare multiple doses.
 Co-formulated solution of REGEN-COV: The co-formulated solution of REGEN-COV contains two antibodies in a 1:1 ratio in a single dose vial consisting of 600 mg casirivimab and 600 mg of imdevimab per 10 mL (60 mg/60 mg per mL).
 Either presentation of REGEN-COV as described above may be prepared for intravenous infusion or subcutaneous injection.